What are the requirements for graduation?

 How do grades and exams work at Berkeley Law?

 We have anonymous grading at Berkeley Law.
 Each semester students are assigned a new exam number.
 Every student must be present for examinations at the regularly scheduled time and place in each course for which he or she is registered, unless previously excused by the Dean of Students or Director of Student Services.
 Students are bound by the Honor Code.
-Please review the Grading Rules and Policies sections found here.
+Please review the Grading Rules and Policies sections of the Academic Rules.
 Once faculty enter grades, they appear on BearFacts.

 When will we know the date for commencement?